darinz/DL/08_Generative_Models/01_gans.md

 # Generative Adversarial Networks (GANs)

+> **Key Insight:** GANs pit two neural networks against each other in a game-theoretic framework, leading to powerful generative models capable of producing highly realistic data.

 ## 1. Introduction

 Generative Adversarial Networks (GANs) are a class of generative models introduced by Ian Goodfellow in 2014.
 GANs consist of two neural networks, a **generator** and a **discriminator**, which are trained in opposition to each other.
 The generator tries to create data that mimics the real data distribution, while the discriminator tries to distinguish between real and generated data.

+> **Did you know?** GANs have been used to generate photorealistic images, create art, synthesize music, and even design drugs.

 ## 2. Mathematical Formulation